SamuelEarl/starter-kit-docker-vue-node-neo4j/README.md

 # Troubleshooting: `ERROR: Pool overlaps with other one on this address space`
 After running `make dev`, if you get the following error: `ERROR: Pool overlaps with other one on this address space`, then it means that you have an existing Docker network on your computer that is conflicting with the Docker network that you are currently trying to create.
-To remove those networks, run `docker network prune`.
+To remove those networks, run `docker network prune` and enter `y` to remove the networks.

 At this point, if `make dev` still does not work, then it might be because you still have existing containers that are still using the network.
 So you need to remove the containers first, then you can run `docker network prune`.
 There are two ways to do this:
   1. In a terminal, you can remove more than one container at a time by specifying all of the container IDs that you want to remove.
 For example: `docker container rm a2156a29aa67 6a8a824a99b7`
-  2. If you are using VSCode, then you can click on the Docker tab in the left column, expand the “Containers” menu, right-click the container that you need to delete, and select “Remove Container” from the context menu.
+  2. If you are using VS Code, then you can click on the Docker tab in the left column, expand the "Containers" menu, right-click the container that you need to delete, and select "Remove Container" from the context menu.

 Once the networks are removed, the `make dev` command should work.